mcdonaldcarolyn/kidivity-app/README.md

 ## Kidivity
 Final Project for Flatiron School.
 A React front end and Rails front end.

 A tool for showcasing local activities for kids.
-Divided into 3 ages, Kidivity is great for keeping all those ideas in one place.
+Divided into age groups, Kidivity is great for keeping all those ideas in one place.

 ## Installation
 * This app is meant to run with a custom backend, [kidivity api](https://github.com/mcdonaldcarolyn/kidivity-api).
-Follow instructions to create backend beofre continuing.
+Follow instructions to create backend before continuing.
 * `git clone kidivity-app`
 * `npm install` to install dependencies.
 * `npm start` to get kidivity running.